UPDATED BY

 An effective workplace story doesn’t have to be one where everything went perfectly.
 Don’t be afraid to tell stories where mistakes were made or things didn’t go entirely according to plan.
 Ultimately, the STAR method should show how you generated a positive impact at work and give you a chance to explain what you learned.

 “Tell me about a time when…” most likely won’t encompass the entire interview, Goredema said.
-She recommends making a list of all tough questions (“where do you see yourself in five years” and “why should we hire you” are among them) and practicing responses.
+She recommends making a list of all tough questions like “why should we hire you” and practicing responses.

 Example STAR Method Questions